 To keep up with changing levels of agent proficiency and customer interaction contexts, the data models continually retrain and learn from the latest features.
 Genesys Cloud updates the features used for agent scoring with daily data and retrains the data models weekly.
-No data is retained in models for more than 90 days.
-This ensures that the latest operational data is taken into account for forthcoming routing decisions.
+No data is retained in the models for more than 90 days.
+The retraining ensures that the latest operational data is taken into account for forthcoming routing decisions.

 As newer data models emerge with updated features, Genesys retires the older data models that are no longer relevant.
-Where models are unused (for example, where predictive routing is deactivated on a queue), they are purged from the system automatically.
+Where models are unused (for example, where predictive routing is deactivated on a queue), they are deleted from the system automatically.